 Acquired prion diseases are rare.
 They occur

-When a prion-contaminated organ or tissue is transplanted
+When a prion-contaminated organ or tissue is transplanted or grafted

 When a prion-contaminated substance (such as a hormone) is given by injection